dot-layer/blog/content/blog/2018-09-16-our-day-at-otthac18.md

 Yu's poster.
 (I will send him an email to ask if we can show his poster here).

-## Hockey in space?
+## Hockey in space

-One thing I will remember from Devan Becker (University of Western Ontario) presentation called *Hockey in Space: Characterizing team-wise differences in shot locations with spatial point processes* is the fact that there is more and more data available from NHL APIs.
-By using shots taken locations, we saw the differences from where the NHL teams are mainly shooting on the ice.
-The speaker also showed us a nice [application](https://dbecker.shinyapps.io/LGCP_Results/) he built using the cool R package [Shiny](https://shiny.rstudio.com/).
+One thing we'll remember from Devan Becker's (University of Western Ontario) presentation, *Hockey in Space: Characterizing team-wise differences in shot locations with spatial point processes*, is that there is more and more data available from NHL APIs.
+By using shots taken locations, (MISSING THE MATH PART/OR SMOOTHING?)
+Devan compared some of the NHL teams with respect to where they are shooting from.

-Using that web application, we can have a quick idea of where the shots are coming for a specific, but also what is the variance for each spot densities.
-One may think that kind of viz could be very useful to get some quick insights about other teams strategies, weaknesses, etc ..
-Interesting ! :clap: :clap:
+To make your own comparisons, check out its very nice web [application](https://dbecker.shinyapps.io/LGCP_Results/) built using the more-than-cool R package [Shiny](https://shiny.rstudio.com/).
+You choose a team and the web app gives an idea of where the shots are going to coming from.
+In addition, you get --what is the variance for each spot densities--?.
+A nice viz tool, useful to get some quick insights about other teams strategies, weaknesses, etc ..
+Interesting! :clap: :clap:

 ## How fairly compare Malkin and McDavid?